Christian Day: Personal life

-In March 2020, Day appeared on the general public edition of BBC TV cookery competition MasterChef, progressing to the final 7 before being eliminated after making a vital error in the eyes of the judges twice.
+In March 2020, Day appeared on the general public edition of BBC TV cookery competition MasterChef, progressing to the final 7.

+Day studied at Manchester University between 2001 and 2005 to earn a Masters in Engineering and materials science (MEng).
+He subsequently studied at Salford University to earn a second master's degree in business administration (MBA) between 2018 and 2020.

 He has two children, Anna and Emily.